MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.WsMan.Management/Get-WSManInstance.md

 ### -Credential
 Specifies a user account that has permission to perform this action.
 The default is the current user.
-Type a user name, such as "User01", "Domain01\User01", or "User@Domain.com".
+Type a user name, such as User01, Domain01\User01, or User@Domain.com.
-Or, enter a PSCredential object, such as one returned by the Get-Credential cmdlet.
+Or, enter a **PSCredential** object, such as one returned by the Get-Credential cmdlet.
-When you type a user name, you will be prompted for a password.
+When you type a user name, this cmdlet prompts you for a password.

 ```yaml
 Type: PSCredential